Brendan-P-Moore/AMPTransformer/README.md

 **For many peptide predictions it is recommended to use a gpu.**
 # Description

-AMPTransformer is an antimicrobial peptide classifier trained
+AMPTransformer is an antimicrobial peptide classifier trained on the length-balanced training datasets used by amPEPpy.
+These datasets were selected because of the equal peptide length distribution for the antimicrobial and non-antimicrobial peptides.

+# References